-June 21, 2012 (LBO) - Sri Lanka has selected Bank of America, Citi, HSBC and Barclays Capital to sell sovereign bond of up to a billion US dollars this year, the Central Bank which raises debt for the Treasury said.
+June 21, 2012 (LBO) – Sri Lanka has selected Bank of America, Citi, HSBC and Barclays Capital to sell sovereign bond of up to a billion US dollars this year, the Central Bank which raises debt for the Treasury said.
 In October, Sri Lanka’s maiden 500 million US dollar sovereign bond is maturing.

 State-run Peoples’ Bank will be co-lead manager.
 In past bond sales state-run Bank of Ceylon has been a co-lead manager.